9766Jitesh/my-Resume/README.md

 -  It should have a padding of 2rem (32px) on top and bottom and a padding of 3rem (48px) on left and right.

 2. ##### Right Title - ABOUT ME, Education, Experience
-(a) All the titles like About me, Education, Experience should have a heading with class 'right-title'.
+  - All the titles like About me, Education, Experience should have a heading with class 'right-title'.
-(b) It should be in uppercase (using CSS)
+    -It should be in uppercase (using CSS)
-(c) It should have a font size of 1.2rem and font-weight of 700, padding of 0.5 rem and letter-spacing of 1px
+    -It should have a font size of 1.2rem and font-weight of 700, padding of 0.5 rem and letter-spacing of 1px

 ------------
 Part 5: [Make the Resume Responsive using Media queries](https://d3dyfaf3iutrxo.cloudfront.net/general/upload/2d1b7902819148d79e1200aa5497d44f.mp4)